apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

   "metadataLocation" : "git://"
 }
 ```

+Give the above definition, the expectation is that the git repository
+contains a `SAMLService.xml` file which may optionally also be accompanied by a `SAMLService.pem` file.

 <div class="alert alert-info"><strong>Metadata Location</strong><p>
 The metadata location in the registration record above simply needs to be specified as <code>git://</code> to signal to CAS that